 Rolfiing can be extremely effective with children due to the rapid rate at which their bodies break down and rebuild.
 (As we grow older this process slows down.)

 Consequently, profound structural changes can occur in children with minimal intervention.

-In addition to correcting structural patterns, Structural Integration can serve as a preventive measure to reverse potentially problematic patterns in the young.
+In addition to correcting structural patterns, Rolfing can serve as a preventive measure to reverse potentially problematic patterns in the young.